RekCus/Unity-survival-game/README.md

 Thing that are done:

-Player Movement(need to fix infinite jump)
+Player Movement(need to fix infinite jump),
 Enemy Movement AI